Welcome to Explicit Ideas! A place, where ignited minds come to get healthy, wealthy, and wise!

 (j) A person should be allowed to vote only once.

-The above-mentioned method being quite controversial, we acknowledge that it’s not a foolproof method to conduct elections.
+The method mentioned above is quite controversial, and we acknowledge that it’s not a foolproof method to conduct elections.

 (a) Government bodies